 11.1.6 ERCOT Polled Settlement Meter Netting

-(1) As allowed by Section 10, Metering, of these Protocols, ERCOT will perform the approved netting schemes, which sum the meters at a given Generation Resource site.
+(1) As allowed by Section 10, Metering, of these Protocols, ERCOT will perform the approved netting schemes, which sum the meters at a given Generation Resource, or Energy Storage Resource (ESR) site.

-(2) Both Load consumption and Generation production meters will be combined together to obtain a total amount of Load or Resource.
+(2) Both Load consumption and generation production meters will be combined together to obtain a total amount of Load or generation.

-(3) For a Generation Resource site with Wholesale Storage Load (WSL):
+(3) For an ESR site with Wholesale Storage Load (WSL):

 (a) WSL is measured by the corresponding EPS Meter.